Mood Disorders and Weather: Exploring the Impact of Rain on Depression and Anxiety

 Workplace Productivity : How rain influences Motivation and Performance in different industries

-Team IIBP Anveshan, Business Psychology, Employee wellbeing, issue 48, Mental Health, Occupational Health, Organizational Development, Volume 4
+Team IIBP Anveshan, Business Psychology, Employee wellbeing, Issue 48, Mental Health, Occupational Health, Organizational Development, Volume 4

 You have an important meeting today and you wake up to cloudy, dark weather.
 Your entire morning routine, which includes having your coffee in the balcony, soaking up the bright sunlight, going for a jog, coming back, getting fresh and meditating to the sound of birds singing gets disrupted and all you long for is the sun to come out …